Analyze patient needs to maximize your impact on treatment success

 The good news is a new, holistic approach to decision mapping.
 We recommend a framework that recognizes the importance of patient emotions.
 One that moves beyond the clinical treatment path to the states they themselves have defined through the lens of their own needs.
 Here we explain patient’s various emotional states and offer practical tips on how to enable healthcare professionals to support patient needs.

-This new decision journey mapping framework allows for a fuller, more empathetic picture of the patient journey.
+This allows for a fuller, more empathetic picture of the patient journey.
 It uncovers the gaps in their experience where appropriate support can ensure commitment to treatment and ongoing adherence to the therapy plan.